Electric roof windows

-It’s worth noting at this early juncture that although skylights, rooflights, roof windows and lanterns are technically unique products, it’s fairly common for the terms to be used interchangeably.
+It’s worth noting at this early juncture that although skylights, rooflights, roof windows and roof lanterns are technically unique products, it’s fairly common for the terms to be used interchangeably.
 (Read our blog on the major differences between these skylights, rooflights and roof windows for more information.)